custombrands/booking-system/README.md

 booking-system
 ==============

 Booking system for car sharing service.
-This repository is part of University project and used for educational purposes for now.
+Utilizes Relatinal Database Faking and localStorage usage.
+TaffyDB framework is used for database creation.